sous-chefs/iis/README.md

 - max_proc: specifies the number of worker processes associated with the pool.
 - thirty_two_bit: set the pool to run in 32 bit mode, true or false
 - no_managed_code: allow Unmanaged Code in setting up IIS app pools
+- pool_username: username for the identity for the application pool
+- pool_password: password for the identity for the application pool

 ### Example